 Today, the college master is a dedicated and enthusiastic faculty member who provides intellectual leadership for the college and serves as an adviser to the college residents.
 Students, college masters, and fellows enjoy many opportunities to get to know each other in contexts beyond the classroom - at firesides, over meals, or on excursions to Chicago.

 Opportunities for Leadership and Fun

 Through participation in the activities of a college or the intercollege Residential College Board, students have the opportunity to work with faculty and administrators to help shape the social and academic programming of the residential college system.
 Many colleges support philanthropic and volunteer programs that give students opportunities for contact with the community beyond the University.

 Along with academic programming, residential colleges offer abundant opportunities for fun.
 Among the social activities offered in various colleges are student performance hours and art exhibits, weekly munchies (group study breaks), parties, "Frivolous Readings" featuring poems not generally taught in literature courses, a student-organized Investment Club, and special event dinners.

 Special Academic Programs

 Each college offers a program of firesides - informal presentations, generally by faculty members, on a wide variety of subjects of interest to residents.
 Firesides give students opportunities to learn about and discuss subjects without the pressure of grades or papers.
 Attendance at activities such as firesides is voluntary; firesides do not yield academic credit.

-Academic credit may be earned, however, by students who choose to enroll in residental college tutorials.
-Tutorials are intimate academic seminars reserved for college members; enrollment in tutorials is generally limited to between four and nine students.
-Tutorials allow students and professors to explore mutual interests in far greater depth than is generally possible in first and second year classes.
+Academic credit may be earned, however, by students who choose to enroll in residental college seminars.
+Seminars are intimate academic seminars reserved for college members; enrollment limited to ten students.
+Seminars allow students and professors to explore mutual interests in far greater depth than is generally possible in first and second year classes.